ldstep/ldstephensnet/content/notes.md

 ---

+June 11, 2025, at 3:28:23 PM

+I sorta came up with a way to see the activity of RSS readers by setting up a Netlify function listing user agents.
+What I'm looking for are the Reeder and NetNewsWire user agents.
+Got the idea from a Kev Quirk post.
+We'll see if it works?

+---

 June 10, 2025 at 05:49:48 PM

 WWDC was yesterday.
 The changes coming to iPadOS 26 sound very interesting.
 So interesting that I may, for the time ever, install a developer beta so that I can experience what's new in iPadOS 26.